free things to do in New York City

 Workshop | Knitting Together Group

 A new knitting circle.
 Please bring your projects to work on, and share your patterns with others.
-Light, basic instruction will be provided, but you must bring your own needles and yarn.
-Beginners to experienced knitters are all welcome.
+Light, more basic instruction will be provided, but you must bring your own needles and yarn.
+Beginners to experienced knitters are all welcome. less

 New York City, NY; NYC